Menu

 I assume that if you’ve ventured this far west (being some 680km from the east coast) and actually found Nuga Nuga on a map, then you’re probably already well-prepared for an outback trip (if not, please make sure you are prepared and self-sufficient!).

-I think the best time to visit is in winter but that’s because I don’t like the heat.
+I think the best time to visit is in winter (May to September) but that’s because I don’t like the heat.
 In July, it was nowhere near as cold as I had expected but it wasn’t exactly warm either.

-In winter, the nights are fresh out here but the days are beautiful with blue skies and balmy temperatures.
+In winter, the nights are fresh out here but the days are beautiful with blue skies and balmy temperatures in the low to mid-20°Cs.

 Afternoon light at Lake Nuga Nuga